gusttavocdn/computer_science_with_typescript/src/02_recursive/find-path/challenge-en.md

+# Instructions

 Write a function called `findPath` that returns the length of the path leading to the exit of a given cave in the form of a binary matrix.

 The coordinates of the entrance (begin) and exit (end) as well as the cave map (matrix) will be given as arguments.